JetBrains/intellij-sdk-docs/basics/getting_started/creating_an_action.md

 title: Creating an action
 ---

-Your plugins can customize the Intellij IDEA UI by adding new items to the menus and toolbars.
-Intellij IDEA provides the [AnAction.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java) class whose `actionPerformed` method is called each time you select a menu item or click a toolbar button.
+Your plugins can customize the IntelliJ Platform UI by adding new items to the menus and toolbars.
+The IntelliJ Platform provides the class [AnAction.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java) whose `actionPerformed` method is called each time you select a menu item or click a toolbar button.

-To customize *IntelliJ IDEA*, you should perform two basic steps:
+To create custom actions in the *IntelliJ Platform*, you should perform two basic steps:

 1. In your plugin, define an action or a system of actions that add their own items to menus and toolbars.
 2. Register your actions.

 This topic outlines the above steps.
-For detailed information and samples, refer to [IntelliJ IDEA Action System](/basics/action_system.md).
+For detailed information and samples, refer to [IntelliJ Platform Action System](/basics/action_system.md).

 ### Defining actions